 Normal admission prices apply, for example, adult admission is £8 and a 50% discount is available for English Heritage members.

 Members only section has been replaced by password protected content

 If you are a fully paid up member of our club you can have access to most password protected areas of the site.
-The password can be obtained at club meetings.
+The password can be obtained from the Secretary at club meetings.

 A list of the most highly placed images in the club’s internal competitions has been updated to include all competitions so far this year.
 It can be found in the members area of the website.

 The rules have been amended to reflect the recent decision to increase the maximum image sizes for our internal PDI competitions.
 Images may be no more than 1600 pixels wide and 1200 pixels high.
 The change has already taken been implemented.

 Following on from a presentation a few weeks ago, and at the request of some members, we have added a step by step guide to help our members submit entries to our internal club PDI competitions.
 It is just one approach; there are plenty of others!

 We will take on board any comments that our members have and update the guide as necessary.